LeandroOrdonez/my-site/content/spanish/ideas/mocking-sensor-data-generator.md

     --property key.deserializer=org.apache.kafka.common.serialization.StringDeserializer \
     --property value.deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

+Below you can see the time-series chart of the typical generated values throughout one day:

+{{< figure src="/images/ideas/daily-temp-fluctuation.png" class="center" caption="Time-series chart of the generated temperature values" >}}

 And there you go, a running network of mobile sensors generating mock temperature data and pushing it into a Kafka topic.
 You can use this Docker setup to try, for instance, the Kafka streams application we discussed in a [previous post](https://leandro.ordonez.tech/ideas/continuous-aggregation-kafka-streams/), allowing the continuous aggregation of a stream of sensor data.